8 FIGURES FOR THE FUTURE: OUR PATH TO SUSTAINABLE MANUFACTURING.

-The BMW Group has therefore launched an initiative, together with the WWF itself, to support the WWF’s position.
+In 2020 the BMW Group therefore launched an initiative, together with the WWF itself, to support the WWF’s position.
 For MINI, this means that we do not use any minerals from the deep seas on a precautionary basis, and we do not finance deep-sea mining.

-Great progress has been made on the transition to renewable energies, but eco-friendly production also means reducing energy consumption.
-And that’s where employees in the city where Harry Potter was filmed did a little magic of their own: in 2018 alone, they reduced electricity consumption at our Oxford plant by 41% compared to the previous year, by replacing 18,000 incandescent light bulbs with LED lamps, which typically reduces energy use by around 75% per bulb.
+More sustainable production also means reducing energy consumption.
+And that’s where employees in one of the cities where Harry Potter was filmed did a little magic of their own: in 2018 alone, they reduced electricity consumption at our Oxford plant by replacing 18,000 incandescent light bulbs with LED lamps, which typically reduces energy use by around 75% per bulb.